msalibian/RBF/paper.md

 This choice provides a good balance between robustness and efficiency. --> The model is specified with the standard formula notation in R. The argument ``windows`` is a vector with the bandwidths to be used with each kernel smoother.
-To estimate optimal values we used a robust leave-one-out cross alidation approach (@BoenteMartinezSalibian2017) which resulted in the following bandwidths:
+To estimate optimal values we used a robust leave-one-out cross-validation approach [@BoenteMartinezSalibian2017] which resulted in the following bandwidths:

 <!--